 - Clotting testing may be required if there is known or possible liver disease

 Crossmatching involves the process of actually taking a unit or more of blood off the shelf and assigning it to the patient in case they need it quickly.
-This is done where there is a higher probability they will require blood products so that the blood is ready to go if required.
+This is done where there is a higher probability that they will require blood products, so that the blood is ready to go if required.

 MRSA screening is routinely performed on all patients being admitted to hospital.
-This is usually arranged automatically by the nursing staff so you don’t need to think about this.
+This is usually arranged automatically by the nursing staff, so you don’t need to think about this.

-Fasting before Surgery
+Fasting Before Surgery

-Typically fasting for an operation involves:
+Fasting for an operation typically involves:

 - 6 hours of no food or feeds before operation